OxygenDragon/solder-joint-detection/README.md

   4. To save current inference picture, press `SPACE` to capture; to exit from the program, press `ESC`

+  5. GUI buttons are available to use, here are functions provided

+     1. *Pause*: pause image capturing, after the button is clicked, it will become *Resume* button
+     2. *Save*: save current inference result picture
+     3. *Exit*: exit program

 - Without computer / laptop

   1. Power up WE-I Plus and Arduino, one should see the QC test result from the TFT display, there were two results:
-     (1) **QC PASSED!** - indicates that there were no defected joint detected on the current frame (2) **Defect detected!** - indicates that there might have some specification problems on the current frame, the amount of defected joints of each classes would also been shown
+     1. **QC PASSED!** - indicates that there were no defected joint detected on the current frame
+     2. **Defect detected!** - indicates that there might have some specification problems on the current frame, the amount of defected joints of each classes would also been shown

 - Note